Lumyn-Labs/docs/README.md

 Welcome to the documentation website for Lumyn Labs products!

 # Who We Are
 Lumyn Labs was founded to help makers push the boundaries of what they can achieve.
-We're still small, (just two FRC alumni) but we're focused on creating products that raise the floor allowing you to do more for less.
+We're still small (just two FRC alumni), but we're focused on creating products that raise the floor, allowing you to do more for less.

 # Our Products
 ## [ConnectorX](/devices/connectorx)